Mischievous 'Loki' messes with time in new Disney+ series

-LOS ANGELES (Reuters) - Marvel’s popular villain Loki finds himself in trouble with the time police as the character stars in a new thriller on the Disney+ streaming service.
+Marvel's popular villain Loki finds himself in trouble with the time police as the character stars in a new thriller on the Disney+ (DIS.N) streaming service.

 "Loki," which debuts on Wednesday, stars Tom Hiddleston as the god of mischief, a role the British actor has played since his appearance in 2010 movie "Thor."